 Hello there!

-I am a Graduate Research Fellow at the MIT Governance Lab, as well as an Editorial Assistant at the American Journal of Political Science.
-I am also the proud recipient of the Luksic Fellowship awarded by the Luksic Scholars Foundation.
+I am a Graduate Research Fellow at the MIT Governance Lab and a former Editorial Assistant for the American Journal of Political Science.
+I am also the proud recipient of the Luksic Fellowship, awarded by the Luksic Foundation.

 I received my BA in Political Science from the Pontificia Universidad Católica de Chile (PUC-Chile).